lincydavid/password-generator/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Working of Password Generator
+Password Generator

+On page load a deafult password with all charcters with a length of 12 is generated We can edit the input textbox whose input length will increase when we input new items All checkboxes will be enabled on first click
+When we uncheck each checkbox corresponsing charcters get removed and new combination will be genrated with available charcteers in same length and when we click genrate it will generate another combination with same length from textbox atleast one checkbox  will be always enabled